Azure/AzRegionSelection/README.md

 # Region Selection Toolkit :wave:
 **(This project is under active development, so expect ongoing improvements and updates.)**
+This project is next phase of Azure to Azure Migration tooltik that is developed by
+@jfaurskov , @Pla5ma,

 ## Project Description